zzzgithubzzz/cd-spectra-import-excel/README.md

 ## How This Script Evolved

-This script was developed in response to a real-world need to automate the batch import and analysis of CD spectrum data, as discussed in detail [here](https://github.com/yourusername/yourrepo/issues/1) (link to your discussion or issue if desired).
+This script was developed in response to a real-world need to automate the batch import and analysis of CD spectrum data, as discussed in detail [here](https://github.com/zzzgithubzzz/cd-spectra-import-excel) .
 It is designed for robust, reproducible scientific data processing and visualization.

 ## License